7 Savings Accounts you must have in Canada

 Once you register Grrsp program, your employer will automatically deduct your contribution from each paycheque.

-For example, when you put 6% of your income earnings into an RRSP account, your company also matches 6% money towards your RRSP account.
+When you put 6% of your income earnings into an RRSP account, your company also matches 6% money towards your RRSP account.
 This is the type of savings worth prioritizing because it allows you to essentially increase your salary.

 This matching program it’s basically free money, your employer is right there adding extra savings alongside you.
 So please allow yourself to take this free money.
+You can imagine that this $4,200 is the year-end bonus given to you by the company.

 5. TFSA (Tax-Free Savings Account)